KNIHAL/data_analysis_agent/README.md

 ```
 3. Provide:

-Your OpenAI API Key
+Your OpenAI API Key.
-Path to your CSV
+Path to your CSV.
-Your question/query about the dataset
+Your question/query about the dataset.

 4. Check your 'report/analysis.md' for results